kilianhuber/disaggregated_accounts/README.md

 - `npm start` or `npm run start` runs the project, launches a live preview in your default browser, and watches for changes made to files in `src`

 ## Acknowledgements

 This website is adapted from [Start Bootstrap - Creative](https://github.com/startbootstrap/startbootstrap-creative).

 ## Copyright and License

-Copyright 2022 Disaggregated Accounts.
+Copyright © 2022 - Disaggregated Accounts.
+All rights reserved.

 Code released under the [MIT](https://github.com/StartBootstrap/startbootstrap-creative/blob/master/LICENSE) license.